alfredofonseca/Python_ML_AFJ_DEMO/README.md

 ```
 ./run.sh
 ```
-Then open the url that appear on the terminal
+Then open the url that appear on the terminal (URL that contains 127.0.0.1)

 ## Built With
-* [scikit-learn](https://scikit-learn.org/) - scikit-learn : Machine Learning in Python
+* [Scikit-learn](https://scikit-learn.org/) : Machine Learning in Python
-* [jupyter](https://jupyter.org/) - jupyter : notebooks for Machine Learning
+* [Jupyter](https://jupyter.org/) : notebooks for Machine Learning
+* [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks) : docker image with the jupyter environment running